15 Secrets to a Natural Tummy Tuck

 1. Reduce your alcohol and smoking intake

-Contrary to popular belief - smoking and drinking directly affect your weight.
+Contrary to popular belief - smoking and drinking directly affect your weight (see study).
 You probably struggle fitting into your clothes because of your penchant for wine and a “relaxing” cigarette.

 Both alcohol and smoking cause an increase in levels of the stress hormone cortisone.
 When your cortisol levels rise, they redirect the fat in your body to your belly.
 Smokers might believe that smoking keeps them thin, but the truth is quite the opposite.
 Elle magazine explains why smoking is bad for weight loss in this article.

 2. Reduce your stress - smile more

 Excessive worry is proven to increase levels of cortisol, which often results in belly fat.
 Instead of internalizing your fears - choose more calm paths.
 Find comfortable and healthy alternatives to smoking and drinking like chewing gum, meditation, and imagery.